-The amount of disk storage in GB that is allocated to all managed servers belonging to the HMC instance, that is currently available for use.
+The amount of disk storage in GB that is allocated to all managed servers belonging to Available Storage

 Viewing HMC details

 The HMC Summary view displays the resource utilization for all managed servers associated with the selected HMC instance.
 This view shows the levels of processor, memory, and disk usage for the selected HMC.
 The view appears in the Selected Service PowerVM view when you select the HMC tile, and then click an HMC instance in the HMC view.